 3. FAQ interaction

 An FAQ interaction is a layout that gives users one-click access to reference information and frequently asked questions on a specific topic.
-You can present an FAQ interaction as a series of questions and answers or a list of topics and details.
+You can present an FAQ interaction as a series of questions and answers or a list of certain topics and details.
 You can also add keywords to your FAQ interaction to enhance search functionality within your online course.

 Example of an FAQ interaction